-This is a new strand of the PGCE Science where you will specialise in Chemistry.
-Students who successfully complete this route will be in a strong position to gain employment as teachers of Chemistry up to post-16 and general science at least to KS3 and possibly KS4.
+This is a strand of the PGCE Science course where you will specialise in Chemistry.
+Students who successfully complete this route will be in a strong position to gain employment as teachers of Chemistry and general science to KS4.

 Find out why you should train to teach with us.

 The PGCE programmes are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.

 The University of the West of England is committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to the life chances of all children.
 We will train you to do so in partnership with schools and settings across the region.
 All children deserve to learn well, with enthusiastic subject specialist teachers.